 There are several other styles of wrestling that have world championships and these styles are not competed in the Olympic Games.
 Some of the more popular styles around the glode are grappling, sombo, plus jiu-jitsu and these forms of wrestling have world championships only.
 (Judo is a style of wrestling and has annual world championships and is competed in the Olympic Games.)

-Young masters of wrestling are afforded the chance to be awarded scholarships, tuition waivers, and financial aid if they also meet the requirements of the educational institution of choice.
+Young masters of wrestling are afforded the chance to be awarded scholarships, tuition waivers, & financial aid if they also meet the requirements of the educational institution of choice.
 These days college is expensive and financial aid or partial/full scholarships to offset costs of tuition may be needed.

 Pan American Games are also held every 4 years for senior wrestlers while Pan American Championships are held every year for cadet , junior, and senior level wrestlers.
-Freestyle collegiate wrestlers also compete in the World University Games and World University Championships held every 2 years for college & university students.
+Freestyle collegiate wrestlers also compete in the U23 World Championships, World University Games, & World University Championships.
 Freestyle participants of all age groups also have the added benefit to attend International training camps.

-Mastering the basic skills of freestyle wrestling (in the USA) generally starts with mastering the basic skills of folkstyle wrestling and when both styles are mastered, wrestlers have a sense of accomplishment and a belief they can set and attain goals in wrestling which has direct carry over value for believing they can accomplish goals in life.
+Mastering the basic skills of freestyle wrestling (in the USA) generally starts with mastering the basic skills of folkstyle wrestling and when both styles are mastered, wrestlers have a sense of accomplishment and a belief they can set & attain goals in wrestling which has direct carry over value for believing they can accomplish goals in life.

-When all of those benefits are added up and complimented, wrestlers tend to have quicker, faster, and more powerful sport specific skill movements while enhancing productive lifestyle fitness habits.
+When all of those benefits are added up and complimented, wrestlers tend to have quicker, faster, & more powerful sport specific skill movements while enhancing productive lifestyle fitness habits.
 In other words, the benefits of being in wrestling, and specifically freestyle wrestling for females, enhances not only sport specific skills but also skills used later on in life like everyday exercising and eating nutritionally sound diets daily.

 Again, once high school girl wrestlers enter college and wrestle the Olympic sport of freestyle, the next step is to continue this social development to enhance life skills which will definitely become applicable during college and after college in the real world.

-At this moment, there are roughly 16,000 high school girl wrestlers (compared to 250,000 high school boy wrestlers) who train and compete in folkstyle wrestling in the various high schools of the USA.
+At this moment, there are roughly 21,000 high school girl wrestlers (compared to 240,000 high school boy wrestlers) who train and compete in folkstyle wrestling in the various high schools of the USA.
 Many of these athletes (and their parents) may be unaware that the majority of wrestling programs in college, for women, is in the Olympic style or freestyle.
 (High school coaches and administrators may be unaware of this too.)